Academic Support Program

 • Third Meeting: Pre-final check-in or check-in before the Pass/Fail/Withdrawal deadline

-To be removed from probation, student must demonstrate satisfactory academic progress by meeting the following requirements:
+To be removed from academic concern, student must demonstrate satisfactory academic progress by meeting the following requirements:

 • Completing a set of courses approved by your advisor and the Assistant Dean for Academic Affairs.
-Students on probation may only drop a class with the permission of the Academic Standards committee.
+Students on academic concern may only drop a class with the permission of the Academic Standards committee.

 • Not receiving a grade lower than a C or receiving a grade of I, P, or W for any class.